Coffee and breast cysts

 - Taking evening primrose oil (2 to 4 grams daily)

 If you have concerns about benign breast cysts, you may consider speaking with your health care provider.
-If you are a Columbia student, you can make an appointment by calling Medical Services at x4-2284 or by using Open Communicator.
 Adjusting your diet and heeding to advice from your health care provider may be just what you need — not only to understand benign breast cysts, but to make them go away as well.